moderndatacompany/dataos.info/docs/resources/lens/data_sources/databricks/index.md

 ### **Step 2.4: Add segments to filter**

 Segments are filters that allow for the application of specific conditions to refine the data analysis.
-By defining segments, you can focus on particular subsets of data, ensuring that only the relevant records are included in your analysis.
+By defining segments, you can focus on particular subsets of data, ensuring that only the relevant records are included in analysis.
 For example, to filter for records where the state is either Illinois or Ohio, you can define a segment as follows:

 ```yaml
 segments: